Stop us if this sounds familiar:

 - Faulty heating element

-The best way to prevent problems like these from occurring is regular water heater inspection and upkeep.
+The best way to prevent issues like these from occurring is regular water heater inspection and upkeep.
 You should keep a close eye on your heater by checking it every six months or so.
-We also recommend getting it inspected by a licensed plumber every year.
+It’s also a good idea to get annual water heater maintenance from a licensed professional.

 As you can see, calcium buildup is a serious problem for water heaters, but you can fix it by acting right away.
 Flush and descale your system to get rid of all that caked-on calcium.
 Then, once it’s clean, moderate the temperature of your heater and invest in a high-quality water softener to keep it gone.